 4 tips for choosing probiotics safely:Picking a probiotic can be more complicated than choosing a multivitamin.
 This is partly because the names are real tongue twisters and may mean little to most people, and also because it is a real unknown to most as to which strain is the one you are looking for for your particular needs and symptoms.
 If you particularly wish to choose a probiotic with safety in mind, try following these tips:

 1. The importance of clinical trials

 There is always a discussion around probiotics regarding research and clinical trials.
 Clinical trials are predominantly carried out in order to test the efficacy of the probiotic.
 However, they serve as an excellent test of a product's safety too.
 If you are concerned about the safety of probiotics, choosing a well researched brand which has undergone clinical trials is probably your safest bet!
-At OptiBac Probiotics we pride ourselves in the amount of research our products have had.
 This applies to the strains within the product but also the end products as a whole.

 Generally speaking, the more researched a microorganism is, the more reassured one can be in regards to its safety.
 In-vitro tests give a good assessment for the efficacy of a product or strain, however the more human trials a product has been assessed in, the better.